lordsutch/pi-gps-lcd/README.md

 # To Do

-- Add dot3k emulation code to simulate output for easier development
+- Rather than polling, respond to messages as they arrive
 - Enable joystick button for something (metric/traditional switch?)